amarkules-gvsu/activity02-slr/day01-fitting/README.md

     most, of political pressures and controls on media content, would you be comfortable using a linear model to predict the personal freedom score?

+    Tha data seem to follow a loose linear pattern.
+We could use `pf_expression_control` to predict `pf_score` using linear regression, but there is likely to be some degree of error.

 ## Task 4: Sum of squared residuals